 Repair Corrupted System Files With DISM and Sfc Utility

 If the problem started After recent windows 10 Upgrade, there is chance system files get corrupted, missing during the upgrade process.
-We recommend Run DISM (Deployment Image Servicing and Management ) command that repair the System image and SFC Utility to restore missing corrupted system files.
+We recommend Run DISM (Deployment Image Servicing and Management ) command that repairs the System image and SFC Utility to restore missing corrupted system files.

 Note: If Windows unable to start normally Due to frequent BSOD, We recommend boot into safe mode ( a diagnostic mode of a computer operating system, only allows essential system programs and services to start up at boot and allow to perform troubleshooting steps. )

-- Type cmd on start menu search
+- Type cmd on the start menu search

 - Type the following command, and then press Enter.
 It may take several minutes for the command operation to be completed.